vmware-tanzu/thepodlets/site/_episodes/004-observability.md

 [EPISODE]

 [0:00:40.5] CC: Hi everyone, welcome back to episode four.
 Today we’re going to talk about observability.
-I am Carlisia Campos.
+I am Carlisia Thompson.
 Today here on the show with me are Duffy Coolie.

 [0:00:52.7] DC: How are you doing folks?
 I’m Duffy Coolie, I’m staff field engineer here at VMware and looking forward to this topic.